-What is RWD?
+What Is RWD?

 Rear wheel drive is the favorite of performance vehicles of all sorts.
 With the car’s power being provided by the back tires, the front wheels are stuck on permanent steering duty.
 In fact, this delegation of responsibility amongst the tires is one of the most frequently cited arguments for RWD.
 Since the front tires don’t have to bear the burden of accelerating, it’s more viable to accelerate through turns while maintaining control of the vehicle.
-This opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel drive cars without flagrant abuse of the emergency brake or cafeteria trays.
+This opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel-drive cars without flagrant abuse of the emergency brake or cafeteria trays.
 Finally, and arguably most importantly, RWD cars have the quintessential sports car feel.
 With the weight of the car more evenly balanced, the feeling of acceleration is significantly more palpable, making for a more invigorating driving experience.
 Given that, it should come as no surprise that the Ford Mustang uses a RWD drivetrain.

-What is FWD?
+What Is FWD?

-" they are generally cheaper, lighter, and consequently more fuel efficient"
+"They are generally cheaper, lighter, and consequently more fuel-efficient"

 On the other hand, front-wheel drive cars are more engineered for everyday driving.
-Compared to RWD vehicles, they are generally cheaper, lighter, and consequently more fuel efficient.
+Compared to RWD vehicles, they are generally cheaper, lighter, and consequently more fuel-efficient.
 Since the main engine components are located under the hood of the car, there is more weight on the front wheels.
 The nose heaviness of FWD cars does mean that there is an increased amount of traction on the front wheels, endowing them with increased performance in poor weather conditions and on steep slopes.
 Even though RWD cars are the go-to for performance driving, FWD can still prove fun to drive.
 Both the Focus ST and Fiesta ST are FWD cars with considerable oomph.

 Unlike the front wheels on a RWD car, the front wheels on a FWD system are forced to be a jack of all trades, taking charge of turning and accelerating.
 In this case, the back wheels are subordinate to the front.
 This puts more wear and tear on the front two tires, meaning that they are more likely to wear down faster than the rear tires.
 FWD cars are more likely to sustain serious mechanical injury by hitting curbs or potholes as well, owing to their smaller and more fragile drive shafts.
-A final potential problem with FWD cars is a phenomenon known as torque steering.
+A final potential problem with FWD cars is a phenomenon known as torque steer.
 Since the front wheels are responsible for both turning and accelerating, it’s more difficult to maintain tight control of the vehicle when accelerating quickly from a stop.
-This situation can cause either front wheel to spin faster than the other, especially if your car isn’t equipped with a limited-slip differential -- most front-wheel drive cars aren’t.
+This situation can cause either front wheel to spin faster than the other, especially if your car isn’t equipped with a limited-slip differential — most front-wheel drive cars aren’t.
 In turn, this could cause your steering wheel to jerk back and forth under hard acceleration.
 However, it’s very easy to control by simply lifting your right foot off the accelerator pedal.

-FWD or RWD: Which is better for you?
+FWD or RWD: Which Is Better for You?